KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-drawers.md

 While panel-style global drawers can be useful in mobile environments, they might be too large on the desktop.

-Thankfully, Kirigami global drawers provide an `isMenu` property.
-When set to `true`, our global drawers turn into more traditional menus only on the desktop.
+Thankfully, Kirigami global drawers provide an [isMenu](docs:kirigami2;GlobalDrawer::isMenu) property.
+When set to `true`, they turn into more traditional menus only on the desktop.

 {{< alert title="Note" color="info" >}}